 Both Windows and macOS come with a basic, limited clipboard, which means that you can copy something and then paste it.
 End users’ needs have evolved in recent years, leading to the creation of more advanced clipboard managers.
 Not all of these options have been designed with software development in mind, though.

 If you have ever felt slowed down by your operating system’s basic clipboard, it is time to try a more powerful app.
-This article will present the five best clipboard apps for developers, as well as what criteria were used to select them.
+This article will present the five best clipboard apps for developer productivity, as well as what criteria were used to select them.

 Why You Should Adopt a Clipboard App

 As a developer, increasing your productivity should be one of your top priorities.
-Clipboard managers offer three ways for you to do that:
+The best clipboard managers offer three ways for you to do that:

 - Store more than one thing: With clipboard apps, you can keep a history of all the items you’ve copied.